botworld-wiki/beatburger.github.io/pages/botpack.md

 layout: breadcrumbs
 permalink: /botpack
 title: Botpack & Modules
 description: Your Botpack, how it works, every Ability, Booster, and Gadget...
-The best place to learn everything there is to know about your what really makes you a True Botmaster!
+The best place to learn everything there is to know about what really makes you a True Botmaster!
 breadcrumbs:
 ---